Pembrolizumab (Keytruda)

 • Patients with non-small cell lung cancer that tests positive for the PD-L1 molecule and has spread.
 The patient must have already tried chemotherapy containing platinum and it either did not work or stopped working.
 If the patient’s tumor has an abnormal EGFR or ALK gene, the patient has to have also tried an FDA-approved therapy for tumors with such abnormal genes prior to receiving Keytruda.

 • Patients with stage IB, II, or IIIA non-small cell lung cancer.
-Keytruda is used by itself after surgical removal of all known disease and platinum-based chemotherapy.
+Keytruda is used by itself after surgical removal of disease and platinum-based chemotherapy.

 Head and neck squamous cell cancer